Attentional-Biased Stochastic Gradient Descent: Experimental Results on Data Imbalance Problem

+\textbf{Setups} Following the experimental setting in the literature, the initial learning rate is 0.1 and decays by a factor of $100$ at the 160-th, 180-th epoch for both ABSGD and SGD in our experiments, respectively.
+The value of $\lambda$ in ABSGD tuned in $[1:1:10]$.

-The results are reported in Table~\ref{tab:CIFAR-ONLINE}.
-We have the following observations regarding the results. {(i) Comparing ABSGD with SGD, we can see that our method that incorporates the self-adaptive robust weighting scheme performs consistently better in all imbalanced settings.
-This verifies that the proposed self-adaptive weighting scheme is also effective even when applied on top of the class-level weighting strategy. (ii) ABSGD performs only slightly worse than META on CIFAR10-LT with $\rho = 10$.
+\textbf{Results.} We report the results with label independent losses in Table~\ref{tab:apd-cifar-online} and with label dependent losses in Table~\ref{tab:mbd-CIFAR-ONLINE}.
+We can see that ABSGD consistently outperforms SGD with a noticeable margin regardless of imbalance strategies and imbalance ratio $\rho$.
+In particular, we have more than $2\%$ improvements on the CIFAR10-ST and CIFAR100-LT, respectively with $\rho = 100$.
+For the label dependent losses, we have the following observations, comparing ABSGD with SGD, we can see that our method that incorporates the self-adaptive robust weighting scheme performs consistently better in all imbalanced settings.
+This verifies that the proposed self-adaptive weighting scheme is also effective even when applied on top of the class-level weighting strategy.
 It is notable that META requires a separate validation data and is more computationally expensive than our method.
-Hence, our method is a strong choice even compared with the SOTA meta learning method, especially for highly imbalanced tasks. }
+Hence, our method is a strong choice even compared with the SOTA meta learning method, especially for highly imbalanced tasks.
+Also, the improvements of ABSGD with CB losses over ABSGD with label independent losses verify the importance of prior label information in addressing the data imbalance problem.